Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 11) Taking medications during cytostatic therapy.

-12) Disorders of the nervous system (epilepsy, multiple sclerosis).
+12) Nervous system disorders (epilepsy, multiple sclerosis).

-14) Experience chronic or acute stress.
+14) Experiencing chronic or acute stress.

-15) Obesity or emaciation.
+15) Obesity or wasting.

 14) Drug addiction, alcoholism.